optimusium/capstone4/README.md

-**Capstone project: Intruder Detection and Face Recognition**
+#### **Capstone project: Intruder Detection and Face Recognition**

-Prerequisites:
+**Prerequisites:**

 1. python version >= 3.6

 2. conda version >= 4.6

-For the details of python libraries which are being used, please refer to the ml1p13.yml in env folder
+For the details of python libraries which are being used, please refer to the environment.yml.

+**Key techniques being used:**

+1. deep learning, MTCNN, Haar Cascade

+2. KNN, MLP, Logistic Regression and SVM classification models, and voting ensemble of these

+3. opencv and background subtraction with both mog2 and knn

+4. python REST API based on flask, twilio real-time sms and email alert

-The whole project includes following 3 parts:
+**The whole project includes following 3 parts:**

 1. intruder detection